Gas System Dimensions and Tolerance

 If you have an under-gassed gun, you could resort to a lighter BCG, buffer, and/or buffer spring.
 However, even if you can get it to function properly, the gun will be much more sensitive to variations in temperature, soiling, lubrication, ammo, etc. and will be much less reliable.
 If you want to tackle the root cause, you need to focus on dimensions and tolerance.

 • You can do this verification yourself, but you will need to know the ideal dimensions for each component.
 You will need to get your hands on the corresponding high-precision pin gauges, ring gauges, calipers, depth gauges, and micrometers to measure everything properly.
 This adds up to a lot of money and the investment is not rational for most shooters.
 Even if you have the equipment, you’ll need to know what you are doing, so you will probably need some hands-on training (School of the American Rifle is top notch).
 Even if you have the equipment and know how to use it, inspection will only tell you that something is wrong.
 You will still need to do something about any issues identified.
 This means correcting issues via gunsmithing and/or replacement parts.
+If you are interested in going this route, please check out our Spec to Inspect series on technical inspection and gauging of the AR-15.

 Get Social - Share This Page!